ludwigprager/wireguard-container/README.md

     wg genkey
     ```

-5. Create the config files
+5. Create the Client Config Files
-The following command will create all required config file in a new folder `config-files':
+The following command creates the client config files and QR-codes in a folder `config-files':
     ```
     ./create-configs.sh
     ```

-4. Starting the Server
+4. Start the Server
 To start the WireGuard server, run:

     ```bash
     ./start.sh
     ```

-5. Add a mobile client
+5. Add a Mobile Client
-On an Android or Iphone install the wireguard mobile app and scan the QR code that was generated.
-You find it in the folder `config-files/` that was created by create-config.sh script.
+On an Android or Iphone install the wireguard mobile app and scan the QR code.
+These can be found it in the folder `config-files/` that was created in step 5. .